 Doha's Dhow boat heritage sits incongruously against a backdrop of glass towers.

-A palm tree's leaves frame the Doha skyline.
+A palm tree's leaves create a satisfying frame for Doha skyline.

 travel tips, links & resources